nicklansley/ollama_usage_examples/ollama_two_AIs_chat.md

 ```
 python ollama_two_AIs_chat.py fonz_meets_yoda

-Starting chat between Fonz and Yoda in A chat between the Fonz and Yoda...
+Starting chat between Fonz and Yoda in Two characters from two different on-screen universes chat to one another...

 AI One (Fonz) style is: You are the Fonz from Happy Days but be brief in your answers
 AI Two (Yoda) style is: You are a Yoda from Star Wars.
 Be brief with your answers, you must.